Kōji Mitsui: Legacy

-In media coverage of the 2017-2018 TV Tokyo reality series “The Supporting Actors,” which featured six popular character actors living together, the stars repeatedly cited Kōji Mitsui as a major influence and an example of a distinctive and superlative member of their profession.
+In media coverage of the 2017-2018 TV Tokyo reality series “The Supporting Actors,“ which featured six popular character actors living together, the stars repeatedly cited Kōji Mitsui as a major influence and an example of a distinctive and superlative member of their profession.

 The November 15, 2022 installment of the cat-oriented manga Mon-chan and Me, published in Fusosha's popular webzine Joshi Spa!
 (Women's Spa!), featured several panels with a guest character designed as a caricature of Mitsui.
 The January 24, 2023 installment featured him again, as robbery suspect "Shūji Mitsui," derived from blending the kanji characters from the actor's two professional first names, Hideo (秀男) and Kōji (弘次), to create "秀次," literally "Hidetsugu" but more popularly a representation of "Shūji."

+In his February 19, 2024 "Cigarette Burn“ column posted in the webzine Kemur, author Daisuke Kodama called Kōji Mitsui the quintessential "Shōwa smoker" due to his deftness with match-lighting and blowing of smoke rings in the film Floating Weeds.

 Partial filmography

 English-language reference works frequently cite Mitsui as a performer in the film Nanami: The Inferno of First Love, but the role is played by a different actor whose name's Kanji characters (満井幸治) also translate to "Kōji Mitsui," and whose only film credit is that role.